 The Temple Mount in Jerusalem (templemount.org) Presents three theories on the location of the Jewish temple, highlighting the research of Tuvia Sagiv.

-New Evidence for the Site of the Temple in Jerusalem (Associates for Scripture Knowledge) Presents an alternate location for the Temple Mount, as proposed by Ernest Martin.
+New Evidence for the Site of the Temple in Jerusalem (Associates for Scripture Knowledge) An extensive presentation of an alternate location for the Temple Mount, as proposed by Ernest Martin.
 See also a response to Ritmeyer’s critique by Martin.

-The Temple Mount in Jerusalem (The Jewish Magazine) A lengthy article about the illegal construction projects taking place on the temple mount.
+The Temple Mount in Jerusalem (The Jewish Magazine) A lengthy article from 2001 about the illegal construction projects taking place on the Temple Mount.
 Interviews with several key personalities lend a well-rounded perspective to the issue.

-Jerusalem’s Temple Mount (UCLA’s Urban Simulation Team) A UCLA PhD candidate, working alongside the Israel Antiquities Authority, developed the Temple Mount simulation program featured at the Davidson Center.
+Jerusalem’s Temple Mount (UCLA’s Urban Simulation Team) A UCLA Ph.D. candidate, working alongside the Israel Antiquities Authority, developed the Temple Mount simulation program featured at the Davidson Center.
 Several good links as well as pictures from the virtual Temple Mount program.
+A dated website, but helpful despite that.

-The Noble Sanctuary A well-done site from a Muslim perspective that doesn’t deny the existence of the earlier Jewish temples.
-They are developing an interactive CD-Rom about the site.
+The Noble Sanctuary (noblesanctuary.com) A well-done site from a Muslim perspective that doesn’t deny the existence of the earlier Jewish temples.